afifaniks/triagerX/README.md

 # List of pre-trained transformer model keys from the HuggingFace repository to be used as base models for the ensemble.
 Multiple models to be used only when we are training TriagerX configuration.

 unfrozen_layers: 3
 # Number of layers of PLM to unfreeze during training.
-Unfrozen layers will be fine-tuned while the rest remain frozen.
+Unfrozen layers will be fine-tuned while the rest remain frozen. -1 means all layers will be trained.

 num_classifiers: 3
 # Number of classifiers to include in the ensemble.
 This parameter defines how many separate classifiers will be trained and used for predictions.